stellar/stellar-docs/README.md

 helpful and meaningful way.
 Markdown is super easy to learn, and will come quite naturally after only a bit of practice.
 You can always help fix typos, spelling, and broken links, too.

+You can contribute to the docs in several ways:

+- See something that needs to be fixed in the docs, like an error in the code or a typo?
+File a [pull request (PR)](https://github.com/stellar/stellar-docs/pulls) proposing to correct the error;
+- Think there is helpful content missing from the docs, like a specific how-to guide or piece of explanatory content?
+File an [issue](https://github.com/stellar/stellar-docs/issues) explaining what you’d like to see (be sure to search existing issues to avoid duplication);
+- Have an idea that could make the docs better, like a structural change or a new section idea?
+File an [issue](https://github.com/stellar/stellar-docs/issues) explaining what you’d like to see (these will be added to the Ideas section on the [Dev Docs board](https://github.com/orgs/stellar/projects/56/views/1) for discussion);
+- Want to complete an existing issue?
+Search through the issues to find something to work on!
+Issues without an assignee and labeled as a “Good First Issue” or with “Help Wanted” are great places to start!
+Once you’ve selected an issue to work on, file a PR with your proposed fix.

+No matter what you contribute, whether a PR or an issue, you can expect to receive a response from docs maintainers within one week.

+- PRs need to be reviewed and approved before merging.
+Look for either an approval or a follow-up question.
+- Issues will be prioritized, labeled, and assigned (if possible).
+You can check the status of your issue on the Dev Docs board.
+The status of issues according to the column is:
+  - Ideas: these issues are being actively discussed.
+Ideas will either be discarded or repurposed into an actionable issue and added to the queue within three weeks.
+  - Backlog: these issues are not prioritized or actively being worked on.
+  - To Do: these issues are prioritized and will be worked on soon.
+  - In Progress: these issues are currently being worked on.
+  - Blocked: these issues are being worked on but are blocked for some reason and need attention.
+  - Done: these issues have been completed and can be closed.

+If you have questions, feel free to ask in the [Stellar Developer Discord](https://discord.gg/stellardev).

 ## Quick Start
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)][codespaces]